NCL-ImageAnalysis/Omero_Microscope_QC/README.md

 ## Installation
 ### System Requirements
 Requires an operating system with a GUI interface.
-Unfortunately due to requirements of MetroloJ_QC omero_microscope_qc cannot be run fully headlessly.
+Unfortunately due to requirements of MetroloJ_QC, omero_microscope_qc cannot be run fully headlessly.

 Currently only Windows devices have been tested but it should be compatible with Mac OS and Linux (please let us know if these work for you and we can update our documentation).